lorimccaskill/datadog-take-home/README.md

 You can see the site in action on [this Netlify page](https://lorimccaskill-datadog-take-home.netlify.app/).

-For further details on my decision-making and troubleshooting hurdles I came across, please see more info in the [/documentation](documentation) directory of this repo.
+For further details on my decision-making and troubleshooting hurdles I came across, please see more info in the [documentation](documentation) directory of this repo.

 Thanks for taking a look! --Lori